MicrosoftDocs/cpp-docs/docs/standard-library/codecvt-byname-class.md

 ---
-description: "Learn more about: codecvt_byname Class"
+description: "Learn more about: codecvt_byname class"
-title: "codecvt_byname Class"
+title: "codecvt_byname class"
-ms.date: "11/04/2016"
+ms.date: 06/29/2022
 f1_keywords: ["xlocale/std::codecvt_byname"]
 helpviewer_keywords: ["codecvt_byname class"]
 ms.assetid: b63b6c04-f60c-47b9-8e30-a933f24a8ffb
 ---
-# codecvt_byname Class
+# `codecvt_byname` class

 A derived class template that describes an object that can serve as a collate facet of a given locale, enabling the retrieval of information specific to a cultural area concerning conversions.